willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 `Open source hardware` is an electronic hardware with the same culture as free code software.
 This term is used for the first time to reflect the idea of ​​open and public information about hardware, such as diagrams, product structures and layout data of a printed circuit board.

 With the growth of programmable logic devices, the sharing of open logic schemes has also spread.
-In this case the hardware specifications are available to everyone.
+In this case, the hardware specifications are available to everyone.
 That is, you can create or evolve your hardware from that content without any problem.

 ### Installing Arduino IDE

 Installing the Arduino IDE is quite simple.
-Just go to the [official project website](https://www.arduino.cc/en/Main/Software) and on the main page we can find all the download options per operating system.
+Just go to the [official project website](https://www.arduino.cc/en/Main/Software) and on the main page, we can find all the download options per operating system.
 Check your operating system and download the installer.

 ![Official website of the Arduino project](images/image34.png)